aquariumbio/aquarium/doc/JSONdocumentation.md

 ```
 Let’s go through these parts one by one

+---
-The inputs array lists properties associated with each input such as default sample_type and container.
+The inputs array lists properties associated with each input such as default **sample_type** and **container**.
 An entry of the input array associated with this specific operation is given below:
 ```json
 {
 		"name": "fwd",